ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 ![LHC Control Room](LHCControlRoom.png)

-**Fig. 2.** CERN LHC Control Room champagne bottles Mission Statement
+**Fig. 2.** CERN LHC Control Room.
+Champagne bottles might need a backup plan.

 Consider the Standard Model of Physics is an attempt to solve the [many-body problem](https://en.wikipedia.org/wiki/Many-body_problem#:~:text=The%20many%2Dbody%20problem%20is,accurate%20description%20of%20the%20system.) on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.
 Computationally intractable means [Quantum simulation of fundamental particles and forces](https://www.nature.com/articles/s42254-023-00599-8)